DraftKings promo code: Get $200 bonus bets for college football and $200 off NFL Sunday Ticket on Saturday

 DraftKings offers $200 in bonus bets instantly to new users for college football betting on Saturday, and a $200 NFL Sunday Ticket discount

 The Saturday college football schedule is loaded once again and now is the time to take advantage of the latest DraftKings promo code, which offers new users $200 in bonus bets and over $200 off NFL Sunday Ticket.
-Bet on games like Miami-Florida and Illinois-Indiana on Saturday evening, and then boost your bankroll for NFL betting on Sunday.
+Bet on games like Miami-Florida (+7.5) and Illinois-Indiana (-7) on Saturday night and then boost your bankroll for NFL betting on Sunday.
 Claim your offer here:

 For the full terms and conditions and how to claim the promo, read our DraftKings promo code review.